-Here, the Court finds that Dr. Cook's failure to identify the level of exposure to a relevant chemical that can cause the conditions asserted in plaintiff's complaint renders his opinion unreliable, unhelpful, and incapable of establishing general causation.
+Here, the Court finds that Dr. Cook's failure to identify the level of exposure to a relevant chemical that can cause the conditions asserted in plaintiffs' complaint renders his opinion unreliable, unhelpful, and incapable of establishing general causation.

-Turning first to reliability, Dr. Cook makes clear in his report that a foundation of toxicology is that "dose determines the poison."37 Because of this maxim, Dr. Cook explains that "[t]oxicologists study chemicals for the lowest levels that can cause adverse health effects . . . [which] requires sophisticated studies that can control the low dose while accurately measuring the effect of interest."38 Further, in his deposition, Dr. Cook agreed that "without some quantitative understanding of the magnitude of an individual's exposure and the duration of time over which the exposure occurred, it's difficult to reach . . . meaningful conclusions about health risks."39

-Dr. Cook also testified that he regularly consults the American Medical Association's ("AMA") Guide to the Evaluation of Disease and Injury Causation ("AMA Guide").40 The AMA Guide, attached to defendants' motion, also emphasizes the importance of determining the dose-response relationship.
-Specifically, the AMA Guide states that "the most critical phase of the hazard evaluation process" is to "determine whether the estimated dose was sufficient to explain observed clinical effects known to be associated with the agent in question."41 It additionally cautions that "[i]f exposureand dose-response considerations are disregarded, then misinterpretations, misunderstandings, judgments, and erroneous inappropriate actions occur."42
+Turning first to reliability, Dr. Cook makes clear in his report that a foundation of toxicology is that "dose determines the poison."37 Because of this maxim, Dr. Cook explains that "[t]oxicologists study chemicals for the lowest levels that can cause adverse health effects...[which] requires sophisticated studies that can control the low dose while accurately measuring the effect of interest."38 The AMA Guide, attached to defendants' motion, also emphasizes the importance of determining the dose-response relationship.
+Specifically, the AMA Guide states that "the most critical phase of the hazard evaluation process" is to "determine whether the estimated dose was sufficient to explain observed clinical effects known to be associated with the agent in question."39 It additionally cautions that "[i]f exposure-response and dose-response considerations are disregarded, then misinterpretations, misunderstandings, erroneous judgments, and inappropriate actions occur."40